tallguyjenks/fla.sh/README.md

 # flash.sh
 </h1>

 > flashcards in your terminal!
+This script was inspired by a basic script i saw in a youtube video by a user named nixcasts.
+I Like the Anki flashcard system and so im working to replicate it in a simple manner using plain text documents and a shell script to aid my ability to study with active recall and spaced repetition.

 ![Preview](./img/flash_preview.png)